TinDang97/face_recognition/README.md

 The dot product of it with the pool above, which was used to find the nearest face.

+### Pre-requirement
+1. Refer using GPU device to get best performance.
+2. Install `requirement.txt` package list.
+3. Make system can record all your angle face during register step like iPhone.

 ### To register

 `python3 register.py`